Inder-rana/Data_projects/Sales Insights/Readme.txt

 `SELECT count(*) FROM sales_mod.transactions;`

-**Comment: show all the transcation records from Chennai region(Mark001), then giving the count of total transcation records from Chennai region and last giving the count of all transcations records from the Delhi NCR region(Mark004).**
+**Comment: show all the transaction records from Chennai region(Mark001), then giving the count of total transcation records from Chennai region and last giving the count of all transcations records from the Delhi NCR region(Mark004).**

 `SELECT * FROM sales_mod.transactions WHERE market_code="Mark001";`
 `SELECT count(*) FROM sales_mod.transactions WHERE market_code="Mark001"`